Healthcare in South Korea: Low reimbursement rates

 When the government broadens the range of health insurance benefits, healthcare facilities tend to offer uninsured services, due to low insurance benefit payment.
 The cost of healthcare services covered by insurance only amounts to 87% of the original cost.
 Consequently, healthcare institutions suffer financial losses when providing services covered by insurance.
 Among OECD countries, South Korea has a notably low proportion of active nurses.
 Despite a steady increase in the overall number of nurses, the expected growth in the number of active nurses has not been realized due to persistent turnover issues.
-The failure of the government have sparked opposition from medical workers, leading to strikes and public debate.
-South Korea is recognized as a nation that offers excellent medical services despite the relatively low burden of public health insurance premiums.
-Nonetheless, patients bear the responsibility of paying for medical services that are not covered by health insurance, which places a financial strain on them.
-Healthcare providers encounter challenges due to the significantly low prices set by the health insurance system for the medical services they offer.
-Healthcare providers face challenges in terms of satisfaction and burnout as they struggle to obtain sufficient treatment time due to inadequate reimbursement.